Get The Basics Of Your Data Capture Right

 If you allow free text then someone is going to have code the data into a consistent format.
 This immediately adds cost and creates potential for data quality issues.

-3. Using Old DataThe moment that you capture data it is out of date.
+3. You're Using Old DataThe moment that you capture data it is out of date.

-This has implications for the data that you collect (e.g. ask for a date of birth rather than age) and how you use it - behavioural data (see point 5) will help you better ensure that your experience (landing pages etc) are relevant and feel personal.
+This has implications for the data that you collect (e.g. ask for a date of birth rather than age) and how you maintain it.

 4. There Isn't A Clear, Compelling Value Exchange